 - examples of Christian living which give priority to the claims of justice, mercy, holiness and love.

-At Astley St Stephen’s CE School we follow the 2014 Blackburn Diocese Agreed Syllabus and use a variety of materials to support learning.
+At Astley St Stephen’s CE School we follow the 2014 Blackburn Diocese Agreed Syllabus and use a variety of materials to support learning, such as the Understanding Christianity resource.

 You can view the themes covered by each year group here.